a short story

 I live in a former dairy farm which is located on top of an historic monument; the Roman town of Bravinium.
 These two facts have influenced some of the shapes I have developed for my pottery such as my milk churn pots in honour of the former dairy and some of my classic pottery forms and exaggerated loop handled jug in reference to Roman pottery.

-Having run a successful interior design business for many years, my journey to potter began following a move to Herefordshire and the completion of a ceramics course.
+Having run a successful interior design business for many years, my journey to potter began with the completion of a ceramics course.
 This was followed by throwing and glazing courses at Clay College, Stoke with Andy Mason and Kevin Millward and most recently with Jem Steward at Wobage Workshops.

 Associate member of the Craft Potters Association